Bolt, the European on-demand transport company, raises $109M on a $1.9B valuation – TechCrunch

 The funding is one more example of how investors are continuing to support their most promising, and/or most capitalised, portfolio companies as they face drastic losses of business during the COVID-19 pandemic, which can only be more complicated for a startup built on a business model that — even in the best of times — is very capital-intensive.

 Before this round, in April we were hearing that Bolt was running out of runway and that they were in discussion also with the Estonian government — a big supporter of the country’s tech industry — to underwrite debt in the company.
+There appear to be some issues, however, regarding how much it pays in taxes in the country due to how it is registered.

 Bolt has confirmed that this whole funding is in the form of a convertible note (that is, debt), with no additional equity at this point.
 “We have no plans that we can discuss at the moment,” a spokesperson said, so it sounds like a further equity round is something it’s working on regardless, given these take more time to close.